Canonical URLs: A Beginner's Guide to Canonical Tags

 where to specify canonical URLs for product and category pages in Magento 1

-If it isn’t already, set the “Use Canonical Link Meta Tag For Products” field to “Yes.”
+Ensure the “Use Canonical Link Meta Tag For Products” field is set to “Yes.”

 set the “Use Canonical Link Meta Tag For Products” field to “Yes”